-Analysis of uptake in this part relates to females only1, and just those for whom a method of contraception was recorded during the year; this was 798,500 females in 2018/19.
+Analysis of uptake in this part relates to females only (female and male attending together will be recorded as a female contact), and just those for whom a method of contraception was recorded during the year; this was 467,642 females in 2020/21.

-Almost all contraception provided to males by SRH services is the male condom (99 per cent), with spermicides and natural family planning representing the only other options available.
+Almost all contraception provided to males by SRH services is the male condom (99%), with spermicides and natural family planning representing the only other options available.

 For all data on main method of contraception, a person contacting the same service multiple times during the year will only be counted once.
 From 2014/15, in cases where there are multiple contacts/methods for the same person, the methodology used to identify the main method was revised.
 As such, any data broken down by main method prior to 2014/15 is not directly comparable, though general trends over time are not affected.
-See appendix C for more details.
+See part C of the Appendices for more details.

 Information presented here is not necessarily representative of the uptake of contraception across the whole population.
 Contraceptives can be obtained from other sources such as GPs or direct from pharmacies, whilst non-prescription items like condoms can be obtained without a visit to a medical specialist.
 C-card schemes have also improved access to free condoms for young people through alternative channels.